pledbrook/groovypodcast/ep-8.md

 # Groovy Podcast Ep.
 8

 Good morning, good afternoon, and good evening wherever you are.
 Today is ...
-February.
-Welcome to episode 7 of the Groovy Podcast with me, Peter Ledbrook, ...
+March.
+Welcome to episode 8 of the Groovy Podcast with me, Peter Ledbrook, and me, Ken Kousen, ...

 ## News items